davidclin/cloudcustodian-policies/README.md

 # Cross-Account Notes
 - Cross account is supported in the c7n_org tool via the c7n-org CLI command.
 - c7n-org supports multiple regions via the --region option (i.e. --region all).
-- c7n-org can manage policies across different accounts and restrict the execution of policy by tag (and type like "dev" or "prod").
+- c7n-org can manage policies across different accounts and restrict the execution of policy by tag [See more](https://github.com/capitalone/cloud-custodian/tree/master/tools/c7n_org).
 - c7n_org includes a tool that auto generates the config file c7n-org uses for accounts using the aws organizations API.
 - To run policies across multiple AWS accounts, create roles in the cross-accounts that trust a 'primary/governance' account and from the primary/governance account create an instance profile that has the STS assume role to switch to N other accounts.
 - To send email/Slack notifications using the existing SQS mailer queue, add permission to the SQS mailer queue that allows cross-accounts.